 Our Hocken set is now complete, except that Issue 2 was missing pages 3 and 4, so we would be keen to find a further copy of this issue.
 If any other originals of the first 7 Bulletins do come to light, we would be grateful to acquire them as they may be in better condition than the ones we have.

 For our spare set, we would like to obtain a copy of 1983 Vol. 70 #2 April-May.

 “The Climber” magazine

-Spare back issues are available for sale (not all numbers are still available).
-Of those that are, the last three issues printed are, member price $5, non-member $9.95, older issues are $3 and $4 -plus p&p.
-Check with Margaret as above.
+Spare back issues are available for sale (not all numbers are still available) via our online shop.
+Of those that are for sale, the last three issues printed sell for the member price of $5, non-member $9.95, older issues are $3 and $4 -plus p&p.

 NZAC Annual Reports

 Both our Hocken Archive Collection and National Library are missing the following copies: